y5nw/phpmisc/README.md

 # phpmisc
-Some PHP code I use for a web server
+This repository includes some PHP code that I write for a webserver.